 \section{Abstract}

-The effect of A site disorder on the magnetic field induced melting of charge order (CO) in half doped manganites has been studied using a Monte-Carlo technique.
+We study the effect of A site disorder on magnetic field induced melting of charge order (CO) in half doped manganites using a Monte-Carlo technique.
 Strong A-site disorder destroys CO even without an applied field.
 At moderate disorder, the zero field CO state survives but has several intriguing features in its field response.
-Our spatially resolved results track the broadening of the first order field melting transition due to disorder, explain the unusual dependence of the melting scales on bandwidth and disorder, and allow an unified understanding of CO melting across all manganites.
-We also present some results on disorder assisted trapping of metastable phases in the low temperature state as seen in recent experiments.
+Our spatially resolved results track the broadening of the field melting transition due to disorder and explain the unusual dependence of the melting scales on bandwidth and disorder.
+In combination with our companion paper on field melting of charge order in clean systems we provide an unified understanding of CO melting across all half doped manganites.